 I just decided to leave their Facebook group (and therefore stop buying from them) and make my purchases from a seller that had a smaller following, assuming that they could keep up with their audience a little better.

-People like to feel that they are in relationship with the brands they like.
+People enjoy feeling that they are in relationship with the brands they like.
 This is the whole reason your brand is ON social media!
 To interact with your people, be personable, and build relationships and trust.

-Engagement with your audience truly is king on social media.
+Engagement with your audience truly is THE key to success on social media.

 How to Improve Engagement on Your Pages